 I’m proud of what we’ve been able to accomplish for the Grand Strand and the Pee Dee throughout my time in Congress, including:

-- Serving on the Ways & Means Committee.
+- Representing South Carolina on the Ways & Means Committee.
 As a third-year Congressman, I was the first Representative from South Carolina to earn a spot on this prestigious committee in 30 years.
+As a member of the Ways & Means Committee, I played a key role in passing the first tax reform legislation in three decades.

 - Advancing Interstate 73.
 I-73 is vital to our district and I have worked hard to advance this project through collaboration with the Army Corps of Engineers, Federal Highway Administration, South Carolina Department of Transportation, and local leaders.
 Now, we have the permit in hand to begin construction and are focused on securing funding to make this interstate a reality.

 - Securing funds for Beach Renourishment.
 Beaches are the lifeblood of the Grand Strand, so it’s important that after storms and hurricanes they are properly restored.
-I’ve worked to secure more than $39 million for renourishment of beaches all along the Grand Strand through the Myrtle Beach Shore Protection Project.
+I’ve worked to secure more than $80 million for renourishment of beaches all along the Grand Strand to complete the Myrtle Beach Shore Protection Project.

 - Securing Farmers Recovery Aid.
 After the “thousand-year floods” caused by Hurricane Joaquin and subsequent storms, I helped secure $130 million for farmers to rebuild.